Creeper19472/mcbehavior_tpm/README.md

 Just download the source code and install it as usual.

 **Or** download the .mcaddon pack and double-click it...
-Don't worry, it's simple for you to build it, and we'll also provide it in the future.
+Don't worry, it's simple for you to build it, and we have attached the click-to-run package files in the releases.

+## Development
+Because this add-on is still in the early stages of development, a lot of content has yet to be implemented.
+Refer to RELEASE_NOTES.md for each update description.

+If you want to participate in our development, you are welcome to file an issue with us.
+If you have the ability, you can also directly fork this repository and submit a pull request.
+We welcome you to submit our eagerly awaited code.